-Visitor Centre / Parks & Municipalities
+Visitor Center / Parks & Municipalities

 I’d be lying if I didn’t say that these structures weren’t built strong enough for a commercial, civic or institutional application.
 Quality is immediately apparent with these structures, and would nicely span across industries.
-Shown below in this civic or community setting, a visitor centre, kiosk or retrofitted for a food shack - the alternatives are mobilizing.
+Shown below in this civic or community setting, a visitor center, kiosk or retrofitted for a food shack - the alternatives are mobilizing.

 Public land trusts are mandated to protect lands for people, ensuring healthy livable communities for generations to come.
 This structure is built to sustain!

 There was a time when urban parks were considered the pride and joy and responsibility of taxpayers.
 Once a park is in the public domain, all agree that it’s weight is to be carried on the shoulders of the city government.
 I for one would like to make sure the life cycle of the building doesn’t stop at the next election cycle.
 The madness of disposable buildings using poor materials and charging horrendous prices for something of mediocre quality is a perversion and a failure of our resources. - That’s my opinion, what’s yours?